leonardoboulitreau/TWH-Party/README.md

 ```

 Download the Room Impulse Response and Noise Database from [this link](https://openslr.org/28/) and put it on this repo's root folder.
-Generate the Libriparty dataset following the instructions in [this link](https://github.com/speechbrain/speechbrain/tree/develop/recipes/LibriParty/generate_dataset) and put it on this repo's root folder.
+Either download the LibriParty dataset from this [Google Drive link](https://drive.google.com/drive/folders/1TBN42ESdLaxleArCRQTOtJ7LJMhJKRnM?usp=sharing) (recommended) or generate it manually following the instructions in [this link](https://github.com/speechbrain/speechbrain/tree/develop/recipes/LibriParty/generate_dataset) and put it on this repo's root folder.

 ## TWH-Party
 To generate the TWH party, just download the wav_spk_1 folder available on [this Google Drive](https://drive.google.com/drive/folders/1R-nvdXInAsqvJUuT8EY6fQ0TnbD7jlni?usp=sharing), put it on the project root folder then run: